Tolerating confrontation

 Why this matters

-Most of us are uncomfortable dealing with or tolerating confrontation, whether it’s between ourselves and another person or between two other people. confrontation can trigger a range of emotional, cognitive and physical reactions.
-For example, many people can relate to feeling uncomfortable when witnessing a hostile argument.
+Most people are uncomfortable dealing with or tolerating confrontation, whether you’re disagreeing with another person or seeing others engaged in a hostile argument.
+Confrontation can trigger a range of emotional, cognitive and physical reactions.

-Others who aren’t troubled by confrontation may even enjoy it and become energized by it.
-They may see it as a game to win but fail to recognize the damage this approach might inflict on others.
+Those who aren’t troubled by confrontation may enjoy it and become energized by it.
+They may see confrontation as a game to win.
+They fail to recognize the damage this approach might inflict on others.
+When you’re careless with confrontation, you may inadvertently harm yourself or others.

 Explore and reflect

-• What we’ve been told confrontation means about ourselves
+• What you were told confrontation means about you

 • Feel it should be avoided at all costs

-• Interpret it to mean we’re not being respected, accepted or valued
+• Interpret it to mean you’re not being respected, accepted or valued

 • Think it indicates a lack of control

-No matter how uncomfortable confrontation may be, we can be more effective if we’re adept at tolerating, and therefore responding appropriately, to conflict.
+You can be more effective if you’re adept at tolerating, and therefore responding appropriately, to conflict.

-One useful technique for dealing with confrontation is to take a mental step back from it and contemplate how and why it’s making you uncomfortable.
+One useful technique for dealing with confrontation is to take a mental step back from it and contemplate how and why it makes you uncomfortable.
 Ask yourself if there are:

-Reflect on the factors that make tolerating confrontation difficult for you.
+Reflect on what makes it difficult to tolerate confrontation.
 Complete the following sentences:

 When I’m in a confrontational situation…